flashtag/flashtag-php/readme.md

 ### Dev environment - Homestead

 - If you have Vagrant installed, you just need to modify Homestead.yaml to suit your needs and then run `vagrant up`.
-- Then you will run `vagrant ssh` and cd to your project directory and run `php artisan migrate`.
+- Then you will run `vagrant ssh` and cd to your project directory and run `php artisan flashtag:install`.

 Everything should be good.